Home Help for families Information & Advice Benefits & money Coronavirus and welfare benefits

 The Coronavirus outbreak has been a source of uncertainty and stress for many families.
-As well as worries about the health loved ones, you may also have concerns about the financial implications for your family, particularly if you or a partner are likely to have to stop working or see a significant drop in earnings.
+As well as worries about the health loved ones, you may also have concerns about the financial implications for your family, particularly if you or a partner have stopped working or seen a significant drop in earnings.

 This page answers some of the common questions about benefits that parents with a disabled child might have.

-There have already been a number of changes to the benefits system in response to the current outbreak.
-It is likely that further changes will be announced in the near future so this webpage will be updated regularly.
+There have already been a number of changes to the benefits system in response to the Covid outbreak.
+Further changes may be announced so this webpage will be updated regularly.

 You may be entitled to certain sickness benefits if you cannot work because you either: